pvillega/old-blog-source/_posts/2016-05-28-understanding-free-monads.md

   def sell(stock: Symbol, amount: Int): OrdersF[Response] = liftF[Orders, Response](Sell(stock, amount))
 ```

-Notice that the return types of the methods, `OrdersF[Response]`, match the are a Free Monad (as defined above).
+Notice that the return types of the methods, `OrdersF[Response]`, match the Free Monad (as defined above).
 Also, the type parameter returned, `Response`, matches the parameter in the `extends` portion of our case class definition, which we mapped to work akin to *return type* when converting from methods to case classes.

 Now we can use these support methods, `buy` and `sell`, to obtain our monads.
 And it works: